 The slope of your yard will play a large role in determining the depth of your rain garden.
 Most rain gardens are between four and eight inches deep.
 Any shallower and it will need to be very large or it may not be able to provide enough capacity to handle most rainfalls.
-Any deeper than eight inches and it might take too long to drain and result in standing water.
+With proper drainage, some gardens may be deeper than 8 inches.

 Why does the slope of your yard matter?

 No matter the depth of your rain garden, it is important that the bottom of the garden be level.
 Installing a very shallow garden on a steeply sloped yard will require lots of extra soil.
 On the other hand, a deep garden on a shallow slope will result in much more digging.

 - Pound a stake in at the uphill end of your rain garden site and another at the downhill end.
 The stakes should be about 12 to 15 feet apart.
 Make sure the downhill stake is tall enough so that a level string can be run between the stakes.

 - Tie a string at the bottom of the uphill stake and extend it to the downhill stake.

 - Using a string level (inexpensive and available at most hardware stores) or a carpenter's level, level the string and tie it to the downhill stake.
 If using a carpenter's level, use the longest one you haveshort ones are more difficult to use over long distances.

 - Measure the width (in inches) between the two stakes.